 The Green Gathering will be held from Thursday 3rd until Sunday 6th August 2017 returning for a 7th year to Piercefield Park of Chepstow, in Monmouthshire.

-Acts confirmed so far include: Transglobal Underground, Neck, Loonaloop, Nik Turner's New Space Ritual, Calico Jack, Stick in the Wheel, Hoopy Frood, Indian Man, Rosie Swayne, Ukejam, One Eyed God, The Antipoet, BAAB, The Wierdstring Band, Bill Lloyd, Creedy, Kangaroo Moon, Dohnut, The Don Bradmans, Jabba Cartel, Firepit Collective, Sika, Guranfoe, Sundara, Terry Logan, Phil Cudworth and spoken word artists Jenn Hart and Clare Ferguson Walker.
+Acts confirmed so far include: Seize The Day (opening the festival on Thursday 3rd August), Transglobal Underground, Neck, Loonaloop, Nik Turner's New Space Ritual, Calico Jack, Stick in the Wheel, Hoopy Frood, Indian Man, Rosie Swayne, Ukejam, One Eyed God, The Antipoet, BAAB, The Wierdstring Band, Bill Lloyd, Creedy, Kangaroo Moon, Dohnut, The Don Bradmans, Jabba Cartel, Firepit Collective, Sika, Guranfoe, Sundara, Terry Logan, Phil Cudworth and spoken word artists Jenn Hart and Clare Ferguson Walker.

 Live music and DJs are just one aspect of this off grid festival.
 A Speakers' Forum provides a platform for key Green thinkers such as Green Party economist, MEP and Bristol West candidate Molly Scott Cato; New Internationalist editor Jamie Kelsey Fry; and Tamasin Cave of Spinwatch.
 The Glad Apple Bar hosts informal acoustic music sessions; and The Raconteurs' Delight provides a spoken word and cabaret arena for poets, comedians and physical theatre.

-Early bird tickets are currently priced at £95.
+Tickets are priced at £100 in advance (will cost £110 on the gate).
 A young adult (aged 16-17 years) ticket is priced at £75.
 Children aged under 11 years can attend free, a youth ticket (aged 11-15 years) with a responsible adult is £55, carer/companion tickets are also often free (by arrangement).

 A car pass (in hardstanding carpark) is priced at £22, a motorbike pass is £11, and a live-in vehicle pass is £65 (£85 if oversized), or £75 for a car and caravan.
 A limited number of dog tickets were available at £45 plus a £40 returnable good behaviour bond, but have sold out.